 Laurent Mignon, a member of our Board of Directors, is the Chief Executive Officer of Natixis.
-Natixis is the successor entity in a merger with IXIS Corporate & Investment Bank, which participated as an investor in our recapitalization in 2005.
-In June 2014, the Company repurchased 1,000,000 shares of the Company's Class A common stock from Natixis for approximately \$50 million in connection with the sale by Natixis of its entire investment in the Company.
-The Company repurchased the shares under its publicly-announced share repurchase program.
-In addition, in July 2014, the Company and Natixis entered an arrangement that would allow them, on a non-exclusive and optional basis, to place and underwrite securities on the French equity capital markets under the common brand "Lazard-Natixis."
+In July 2014, the Company and Natixis entered an arrangement that would allow them, on a non-exclusive and optional basis, to place and underwrite securities on the French equity capital markets under the common brand "Lazard-Natixis."
 The arrangement may be terminated by either party at any time.

-During 2015 and 2014 and consistent with our past practice, the Company purchased shares of Class A common stock from certain of our executive officers in connection with the vesting of previously-granted deferred equity incentive awards.
-The receipt of Class A common stock by such executive officers in connection with such equity awards gave rise to a tax, and the shares of Class A common stock purchased by the Company represented the estimated amount of such tax.
-In addition, on May 12, 2014, the Company repurchased shares of Class A common stock from an executive officer under its publicly announced share repurchase program.
+During 2016 and 2015, certain of our executive officers received Class A common stock in connection with the vesting or conversion of previously-granted deferred equity incentive awards.
+The vesting or conversion, as applicable, of such equity awards gave rise to a tax payable by the executive officers, and, consistent with our past practice, the Company purchased shares of Class A common stock from the executive officers equal in value to the estimated amount of such tax.
 Each of the foregoing transactions, including its terms, was reported in a Form 4 filing.